 LANXESS aims to be a company whose success is driven by the personal commitment of each employee - aligning with our corporate slogan "Energizing Chemistry.”
 We have incorporated our values into the “Formula X” which consists of the following six principles of action seek solutions, keep it simple, take ownership, act as a team, think new and act fast.
 Following Formula X enables each of our employees to instill these practices in their daily work.

-Our “People Strategy” is based on four pillars and eight strategic action fields that clearly guide our HR work:
+Our “People Strategy” is based on four pillars.

 With increasingly long-term and strategic workforce planning as well as a globally managed recruiting strategy, we are supporting the sustainable growth of our business in line with our corporate strategy.

-We pursue continuous talent management and a comprehensive training and learning concept with the aim of promoting cross-functional and cross-divisional career development, developing young talent from within our own ranks and strengthening expertise for the LANXESS organization of the future.
+Based on continuous dialog with our employees, we follow a comprehensive training and learning concept with the aim of promoting cross-functional and cross-divisional career development and strengthening the LANXESS organization of the future.
 The development of good leadership skills is particularly important to us, as they are a cornerstone of our corporate culture.

-We promote efficient and standardized HR processes, act as a global team with transparent structures and establish modern, digital HR systems and tools.
+We promote efficient and standardized HR processes, act as a global team with transparent structures and consistently drive the digitalization of our HR systems and tools.
 We operate as a strategic partner for the businesses.

 We strengthen exchange within and outside the HR department in order to create greater transparency regarding HR products and services, to enhance the role of HR as a strategic partner and to address the needs of the various Group functions and business units in an even more targeted way.